Importer Security Filing (ISF)

 Why is ISF important?

-ISF is important because it improves CBP’s ability to flag high-risk shipments that may pose a safety threat upon arrival.
-This is also to ensure that they can prevent the smuggling of substances or people inside of the U.S. border.
+The information included in the ISF improves CBP’s ability to flag high-risk shipments that may pose a safety threat upon arrival.
+This increased visibility helps CBP the smuggling of substances or people inside of the U.S. border.

 What is needed for ISF filing?